 The tree house is a favorite destination where, during the dry seasons, guests are likely to gaze down at a herd of elephants at the waterhole.

-A wide variety of cultural activities are offered, including meeting and walking with Ranch game scouts, who protect the wildlife; or visiting local Maasai villages set in classic African acacia landscape, and buying authentic beaded jewelry.
-(Please request information on voluntourism opportunities in the community and on game counts).
+A wide variety of activities are offered, including meeting and walking with Ranch game scouts, who protect the wildlife.
+(Please request information on voluntourism opportunities).